Krithik-01/AWS-CI-CD/README.md

 - **AWS CodePipeline** - For setting up continuous integration and continuous deployment (CI/CD).
 - **GitHub** - To store the project repository.

-## Project Structure:
-Here’s an overview of the project structure: